A product for permutation groups and topological groups: An uncountable set of compactly generated simple groups

 Example: Take $\gpa \leq \sym(\sta)$ to be a closed subdegree-finite non-regular primitive permutation group of degree at least three.

-Example: Take an abstract group $H$ that contains a nontrivial proper finite subgroup $K$ such that $H$ is generated by finitely many $H$-conjugates of $K$.
-Let $\sta$ be the set of left cosets of $K$ in $H$.
-If the kernel of the natural action of $H$ on $\sta$ is not equal to $K$, then take $M \leq \sym(\sta)$ to be the permutation group induced by this action. \item Choose any finite transitive permutation group $\gpb \leq \sym(\stb)$ of degree at least two, that is generated by point stabilisers.
+\item Choose any finite permutation group $\gpb \leq \sym(\stb)$ of degree at least two, that is generated by point stabilisers.
 For example, one could take $\gpb$ be be any finite primitive non-regular permutation group of degree at least three.
-In the permutation topology, such a group will be totally disconnected and compact. \item Choose any legal colouring $\col$ of the $(|\sta|, |\stb|)$-biregular tree $T$, and let $\Vb$ be the part of the bipartition of $T$ whose elements have valence $|\stb|$. \item The group $\Boxproduct{\gpa}{\gpb}{} \leq \sym(\Vb)$ is simple (by Theorem~\ref{theorem:simplicity}), and with the permutation topology of $\sym(\Vb)$ it is totally disconnected (because it is faithful), locally compact (by Theorem~\ref{thm:TopoProperties}), compactly generated (by Theorem~\ref{thm:tree_compactly_generated}) and non-discrete (by Theorem~\ref{thm:discrete}).
-Point stabilisers in $\Boxproduct{\gpa}{\gpb}{}$ are compact. \end{enumerate} \end{remark}
+In the permutation topology, such a group will be totally disconnected and compact. \item Choose any legal colouring $\col$ of the $(|\sta|, |\stb|)$-biregular tree $T$, and let $\Vb$ be a part of the bipartition of $T$ whose elements have valence $|\stb|$. \item The group $\Universal{\gpa}{\gpb}{} \leq \aut T$ is simple (by Theorem~\ref{theorem:simplicity}), and with the permutation topology it is totally disconnected (because it is faithful), locally compact (by Theorem~\ref{thm:TopoProperties1}), compactly generated (by Theorem~\ref{thm:tree_compactly_generated}) and non-discrete (by Theorem~\ref{thm:discrete}).
+Point stabilisers of vertices in $\Vb$ are compact. \end{enumerate} \end{remark}

-\begin{remark} In \cite[Problem 4.3]{willis2007}, G.~A.~Willis asks the following.
+\begin{remark} In \cite[Problem 4.3]{willis2007}, George A.~Willis asks the following.
 Let $G_1$, $G_2$ be (non-discrete) topologically simple (or simple) totally disconnected locally compact groups.
 Suppose that there are compact open subgroups $U_i \leq G_i$ ($i = 1, 2$) that are isomorphic.
 Does it follow that $G_1$ and $G_2$ are isomorphic?
 It is known (see \cite{BEW} and \cite{CapraceDeMedts}) that the answer to this question is no. However, only countably many pairs $(G_1, G_2)$ demonstrating this have been found.
 Using the box product, it is easy to construct an uncountable set of such groups $\{G_i : i \in I\}$, in which each group $G_i$ contains a compact open subgroup $U_i \leq G_i$ such that for all $i, j \in I$ the groups $U_i$ and $U_j$ are isomorphic as topological groups but $G_i$ and $G_j$ are non-isomorphic.